 More DS Facts

 More detailed information about Down syndrome is available online through the National Down Syndrome Congress or National Down Syndrome Society.
-Depending on your needs, the following resources may also provide you with accurate and comprehensive information:
+Depending on your needs, the following resources provide accurate and comprehensive information about Down syndrome.

 On Prenatal Testing